BoD/android-switch-backport/README.md

 ### Using the Switch

-Once you have done that, have a theme for your application (or Activity), that declares the `switchStyle` item to be one of the two possible themes: either `Widget.Holo.CompoundButton.Switch` (dark) or `Widget.Holo.Light.CompoundButton.Switch`
+Once you have done that, have a theme for your application (or Activity), that declares the `asb_switchStyle` item to be one of the two possible themes: either `Widget.Holo.CompoundButton.Switch` (dark) or `Widget.Holo.Light.CompoundButton.Switch`
 (light).